top of page

 Some of us may be natural ‘hosts’ when it comes to planning a get-together, while some of us may find the idea exhausting.

-Either way, there are many reasons why hosting a big event alongside caring can be challenging for us.
-Whether we like it or not, big events still happen.
+Either way, there are many reasons why hosting an event, big or small, alongside caring can be challenging for us.
+Whether we like it or not, events still happen.

 Whether it’s a birthday party, Christmas or another religious holiday.
 We don’t always want to sidestep the celebrations, or we may have some level of family obligation to host.